AI Unlocks Revenue-Driving Product Catalog Intelligence

 Summary

-In only a few weeks, Aspenware had a working LLM-based proof-of-concept that fully supports real-time pricing logic, personalization, and performance analytics.
-All without custom logic and vendor lock-in.
+We developed an LLM-based proof-of-concept that supports real-time pricing logic, personalization, and performance analytics.

 The Opportunity to Unlock Value